sandeepsa1/dsa/README.md

 Matrix manipulation refers to a wide range of operations that can be performed on 2D arrays (also known as matrices).
 Implemented Matrix Manipulation Operations are:
   - Rotate n * n Matrix in 90, 180 or 270 Degrees
   - Spiral Order Traversal

+### 08-greedy-algorithms
+A greedy algorithm is an approach to solving optimization problems by making a series of decisions, each of which is locally optimal at the time.
+The idea is that by making the best possible choice at each step, the algorithm will ultimately arrive at a globally optimal solution.
+Some samples implemented:
+  - Best Time to Buy and Sell Stock
+  - Coin Change Problem